Britain’s Social Care Crisis: Getting in debt for your loved ones

 Similarly, the general secretary of the National Pensioners Convention commented:

 ‘This is graphic proof the social care system is letting down some of our most vulnerable older people and their families.
-The costs are simply too great to be left to individuals and the Government’s Green Paper in the summer needs to offer a real solution to sharing the risk and pooling the cost of future care across society as a whole.’Get Started
+The costs are simply too great to be left to individuals and the Government’s Green Paper in the summer needs to offer a real solution to sharing the risk and pooling the cost of future care across society as a whole.’Get debt help today

 In December 2017, an advisor at an insolvency specialist, Nick Hood, spoke out against the financialisation of the care home system, the opaque nature of the private sector, and its dependency on local authorities: